Mt. Brave Cabernet Sauvignon 2019

 Best For

-• Anchoring a comparative tasting of Mt.
-Veeder producers
+• Anchoring a comparative tasting of mountain-grown Napa Cabernets (Mt.
+Veeder vs. Howell Mountain vs. Spring Mountain)

-• Pairing with a grilled bone-in ribeye or braised short rib dinner
+• Pairing with a grilled prime ribeye or braised short rib dinner

 Frequently Asked Questions

 Where is Mt.
 Brave made?
 Mt.
-Brave wines are produced from estate vineyards on Mt.
-Veeder, a rugged appellation on the western edge of Napa Valley, California.
-The vineyard sits at 1,400 to 1,800 feet elevation on sparse, gravelly loam soils above the fog line.
+Brave is produced from a single estate vineyard in the northernmost part of the Mt.
+Veeder appellation in Napa Valley, California, at elevations between 1,400 and 1,800 feet above the fog line.

 Specifications